4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

  * Debugger PIN: 813-894-335
  ```

-The above result has several information, such as:
+The above result has some information, such as:

 - The name of the application you are running.